 They will be offered on a weekly basis, and as an all-day or two-day approach.

 Melissa Harhay, Mandell JCC Development Associate, MHarhay@mandelljcc.org

 MORE INFORMATION ON MENTAL HEALTH FIRST AID TRAINING

 National Council for Behavior Health (YouTube)

 MORE INFORMATION ON CIGNA

 DOWNLOAD A .PDF VERSION OF THIS PAGE

-On site classes are available to businesses and organizations with a minimum of 10 participants.
+Let us bring our classes to you!
+Classes are available to businesses and organizations with a minimum of 10 participants.